-One year after Phipps’ Center for Sustainable Landscapes received the Living Building Certification, it has garnered several prestigious awards and is the only building in the world to achieve all four green building standards of excellence.
+Phipps’ Center for Sustainable Landscapes received the Living Building Certification.
+It has garnered several prestigious awards and is the only building in the world to achieve all four green building standards of excellence.

-The building’s performance has earned it many awards, including the EPA’s Green Power Partner of the Year Award, the Beyond Green High Performance Buildings Award from the Sustainable Buildings Industry Council, an EBIE Award from the U.S. Green Building Council, an International Landscape Design award from the Association of Professional Landscape Designers, Pennsylvania Resources Council’s Sustainability Leadership Award and more.
+So living building performance has earned it many awards.
+That’s including the EPA’s Green Power Partner of the Year Award.
+Also the Beyond Green High Performance Buildings Award from the Sustainable Buildings Industry Council.
+Similarly an EBIE Award from the U.S. Green Building Council.
+That’s as well as an International Landscape Design award from the Association of Professional Landscape Designers.
+Pennsylvania Resources Council’s Sustainability Leadership Award and more.